reuters-graphics/graphics-components/src/components/AdSlot/stories/docs/inline.md

-Add programmatic ads to your page.
+Add programmatic ads inline on your page.

 > **IMPORTANT!** Make sure ads are only used on dotcom pages, never on embeds.